AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/Contributing.md

 ### Tests

 - Tests need to be provided for every bug/feature that is completed.
-- Tests need to be provided for every bug/feature that is completed.
   - Unit tests cover all new aspects of the code.
 - Before and after performance and stress tests results are evaluated (no regressions allowed).
 - Performance and stress tests are extended as relevant.